jameshartig/portluck/README.md

 # Portluck #

-Accepts arbitrary data on a single port via HTTP, WebSockets, or a TCP socket.
+Accepts arbitrary data on a single port via HTTP, HTTPS, WebSockets, or a TCP socket.

 ### new portluck.Server([messageCallback][, options]) ###
 Creates a new server that inherits [https.Server](https://nodejs.org/api/https.html#https_class_https_server).